 When I first started in hymnody, I made my own texts fit the music of others.
+(You can see examples on my blog.)
 Soon, though, something wonderful started happening: I began hearing fragments of text wedded to original melodies.
-As I played with these and expanded on them under the tutelage of a composition teacher, I started composing hymns and carols in both Latin and English that are doctrinally Catholic, yet shaped by my time learning from other choral traditions, particularly those of Anglicanism and Eastern Orthodoxy.
+As I played with these and expanded on them under the tutelage of a composition teacher, I started composing hymns, carols, and other songs in both Latin and English that are doctrinally Catholic, yet shaped by my time in the rich choral tradition of Anglicanism.

 As a convert to the Church, I want to encourage fellow Catholics to sing with all our heart, soul, and strength.
 During this pandemic, we can practice doing so at home.
 Singing is not meant to be confined to the choir; the Mass itself is like a fountain pouring out the joy of Christ upon our hearts, a joy that we are charged to share with a desperate and hurting world.
 Translating that joy into works of music is part of my life's vocation.